holmesal/react-native-ios-notification-actions/README.md

 ![locked](https://zippy.gfycat.com/VibrantKaleidoscopicCrownofthornsstarfish.gif)
 ![unlocked](https://fat.gfycat.com/GrandTightEquestrian.gif)

+# looking for a maintainer

+I'm not actively maintaining this, so use it at your own risk and make sure to check the open issues.

+If you're interested in maintaining this repo, drop me a line at: hello(at)alonso.io

 # tl;dr

 Notification **Actions** allow the user to interact with the push notification.
 Those shiny buttons that show up when you swipe a notification to the left on your lock screen, or pull down a notification that appears on the top of the screen?
 Each one of those buttons is an action.